 The concept of finding the whole number of a fraction is deeply rooted in the understanding of number systems and their properties.
 A fraction, in its most basic form, represents a part of a whole.
 It consists of two components: a numerator (the number above the fraction bar) and a denominator (the number below the fraction bar).
 The denominator indicates how many equal parts the whole is divided into, and the numerator indicates how many of those parts are being considered.

 The concept of the floor function, denoted as ⌊x⌋, formalizes this process.
 The floor function of a real number x returns the largest integer less than or equal to x.
-In other words, it "rounds down" the number to the nearest whole number.
-For example:
+In plain terms, it "rounds down" the number to the nearest whole number.

 - ⌊3.14⌋ = 3